snt-spacer/RobRAN-Website/README.md

 | | Turtlebot2 (skrl) | 0.768 | — | — | 0.152 | — | 0.107 |
 | | Turtlebot2 (rl_games) | 0.783 | — | — | 0.025 | — | 0.100 |

+This table compares performance across tasks using PPO from two RL libraries: skrl and rl_games.
+While both show strong convergence, some variations emerge—particularly in heading control and velocity tracking.
+These differences likely stem from implementation details (e.g., optimizer behavior, action noise, or learning rate schedules).
+Despite these, both frameworks achieve high success rates and consistent trends, confirming that the benchmark stack is stable and the results are reproducible across PPO variants.

 📊 Pre-trained models and performance metrics
 -
 You can download all the trained models from this [link](/models/).